-- 1. Go Offline. - 2.
-Go to the Loads menu (see The Loads menu); - 3. iOS only: Tap on [T] from the Loads menu, and select the library you want to read again, and tap on [Clear (xx)] (or swipe your finger to the left on the row of the load to read again and tap on [Delete]). - macOS only: Select the setup library you want to read again (generally the one that are marked "incomplete") and press [Remove...]. - 4.
-Go online so the setup library is read again.
+- 1. Go Offline. - 2. iOS only: Tap on from the Loads menu, and select the library you want to read again, and tap on [Clear (xx)] (or swipe your finger to the left on the row of the load to read again and tap on [Delete]).

+macOS only: Select the setup library you want to read again (generally the one that are marked "incomplete") and press [Remove...].

+3. Go online so the setup library is read again.